sudeep4ty/Data-Analytics/Data_Preparation/Data_Preprocessing_Steps.md

 # Display the first few rows of the dataset
 data.head()
 ```
+## Step 2: Removing the duplicates
+We have removed the duplicates values almost 103 rows have the duplicate data rows which were removed at the first and then we proceed to the next step

-## Step 2: Checking for Missing Values
+## Step 3: Checking for Missing Values
 After loading the dataset, it’s crucial to check for any missing values.
 Missing data can lead to biased or incorrect models, so identifying and handling these values is essential.
 We use the `isnull().sum()` function to count the number of missing values in each column of the dataset.

 ```python